 Is it possible to book tickets online?

 Well, it is complicated.
-First, I´ve tried to book tickets online on the ADO website and it didn´t work out as they don´t accept non-Mexican credit cards and don´t have a PayPal option.
+First, I´ve tried to book tickets online on the ADO website and it didn´t work out as they don´t accept non-Mexican credit cards and in 2018, they didn´t have a PayPal option.
+Now they do, but apparently they still have some issues with it (see a comment below).
 You may also try the clickbus website that shows some offers and accepts PayPal – the only bad thing is that they don´t always have the special offers the ADO website has.
 You might press the “buy now” button knowing that you are missing out on a considerable discount and it leaves you with a bad taste after having bought the tickets.

 Do you have to book tickets beforehand?